Check to see if a file is accessible

 Int_Type chmod (String_Type file, Int_Type mode)

-function changes the permissions of the specified
+The chmod function changes the permissions of the specified

-file to those given by mode
+file to those given by mode.
+It returns 0 upon

-upon failure setting errno
+success, or -1 upon failure setting errno accordingly.

 See the system specific documentation for the C library

-for a discussion of the mode
+function chmod for a discussion of the mode parameter.

 Change the owner of a file